Late Night Horror

 Late Night Horror is a BBC horror series shown in 1968 over six 25-minute episodes.

 An anthology of short horror stories, Late Night Horror was cancelled after six episodes due to complaints from viewers, and the majority of the series is now missing from the BBC Archives.

-The only known surviving full episode is "The Corpse Can't Play".
+The only known surviving full episodes are “No Such Thing as a Vampire” and "The Corpse Can't Play".